shaunsaker/youtube-audio-downloader/README.md

 # TODO

 - If MAX_RESULTS === 10 and I have already downloaded 10 results, the app should get the next 10 results that I don't have
+- Create empty output directory if not present (fails without this)